 STAGE LEFT THEATER CLUB

-The Drama Club offers productions throughout the school year.
+Stage Left Theatre is a drama club that offers productions throughout the school year.
 The club is for emerging actors, developing stage producers, costume designers, and lighting directors.

 The sport of fencing is the modern version of ancient sword fighting.
 Students will learn techniques, strategies, and develop agility as they explore this Olympic sport.